 Not taking action against climate change could cost the world about $ 1,7 trillion a year within the next 4 years.
 And the damage would grow to about THIRTY trillion annually within the next 50 years, according to the estimates of 738 economists from around the world surveyed by theInstitute for Policy Integrity of New York University.

 "People joke that economists never agree," he says Derek Sylvan, strategic director of the Institute, among the authors of the survey.
-"This time there is a very strong consensus on the economic advantage of climate actions"
+"This time there is a very strong consensus on the economic benefit of climate actions"

 Three quarters of respondents firmly agreed that drastic action should be taken immediately.
 That's a 50% increase over the economists surveyed by the same institute just 6 years ago.